-Revenue Recognition
+Revenue recognition

-Revenue from restaurant operations (food, beverage and alcohol sales) and merchandise sales are recognized upon payment by the customer at the time of sale.
+Revenue from restaurant operations (food, beverage and alcohol sales) and merchandise sales are recognized upon satisfaction of the single performance obligation which occurs upon payment by the customer at the time of sale.
 Revenues are reflected net of sales tax and certain discounts and allowances.